anupam-k22/arduino-based-weather-monitoring-using-openwrt/README.md

 - A Python script running on a connected computer reads these lines over USB serial, parses them, and publishes each value to its own MQTT topic via mosquitto_pub.
-- The Raspberry Pi, flashed with OpenWRT, runs Mosquitto as a local MQTT broker — configured to accept connections from any device on the local network.
+- The Raspberry Pi, flashed with OpenWRT and connected to LAN, runs Mosquitto as a local MQTT broker — configured to accept connections from any device on the local network.
 - Any subscriber on the same network — a command-line client